study-ORCATech-cloud/linux-labs/README.md

 Contributions are welcome!
 - Fork the repo
-- Create a branch (`feature/add-new-lab`)
+- Create a branch (`feature/new-lab`)
-- Add a new lab folder with a proper `README.md`
+- Add a lab folder with a clear README.md
 - Submit a pull request 🚀

 ---

-## 🌟 Master Linux, One Command at a Time
+## 🌟 Build Your Linux Mastery, One Command at a Time

-Linux powers the cloud.
-It powers DevOps.
-It powers the future.

-**Let’s build your Linux skills together — one lab at a time!** 🐧💻🚀
+**Linux is the engine of DevOps.
+Master it through action, not theory.** 💻🚀🐧